Tool Review

 Alternatives worth considering

 If you want a wider shortlist before choosing, compare Genviral with the rest of the automation category and scheduling category.
-You can also start from the best tools to automate workflows page if you want a more decision-ready shortlist before drilling into individual reviews.
+You can also start from the best workflow automation software page if you want a more decision-ready shortlist before drilling into individual reviews.

 That is the fastest way to decide whether you want an all-in-one social content engine or a narrower tool focused on only one part of the workflow.